top of page

 • Students will also learn skills, transitions, and poses below and inside of the hoop

-• Students begin focusing on inverting to the top bar and working on skills from the top bar or outside of the hoop
+• Students begin focusing on inverting to the top bar

 • Not appropriate for a first time aerialist